jrhazlett/compiler_scripts_wasm/README.md

 I'm tempering my expectations for VM-driven languages which aren't already regularly ran in- browser.

-## Updates

-### 03/02/2023

-- Fixed an async issue with detecting file paths
-- Added support for passing arguments from the shell
-- Added a project-language detection mechanic for automatically detecting the project's type

 ----WORK IN PROGRESS----
 ----WORK IN PROGRESS----